How long does it take to get a CDL?

 What type of insurance do I need as an owner-operator?

-+Essential insurance for owner-operators:
++ Essential insurance for owner-operators:

-- Cargo Insurance: Required for hauling freight (protects shipper's load)
+- Cargo Insurance: Required for hauling freight; protects shipper's load

 - Bobtail Insurance: Covers tractor when no trailer attached

-- Physical Damage: Comprehensive/collision for truck protection
+- Physical Damage: Comprehensive and collision for truck protection

-Total Coverage Recommendation: $1-2M liability with all additional coverages
+Total Coverage Recommendation: $1-2M liability with all additional coverages.

 How much do truck drivers make in 2026?

-+Truck driver salaries in 2026 (averages):
++ Truck driver salaries in 2026 (industry averages):

 - New Drivers (0-1 year): $45,000 - $60,000 per year